 Of the five original cases in the ADC, the last one had been in close and prolonged contact with two people in the community who had tested positive prior to the arrest.
 This inmate tested positive within 24 hours of being booked and while already under quarantine.
 In accordance with Sheriff's Office protocol, ALL new inmates are quarantined for up to 14 days (unless they are released) before being moved to general population.

-By May 28, all five inmates remaining in the ADC who had tested positive have recovered and tested negative.
-All were treated without hospitalization.
+By May 28, all five inmates remaining in the ADC who had tested positive had recovered and tested negative.
+All were treated in the ADC without hospitalization.

-Also since the pandemic began, nine staff members tested positive for the virus, eight of whom have since returned to work.
+Also since the pandemic began, 15 staff members tested positive for the virus, 10 of whom have since returned to work.
+(Updated 8/12/2020)

 If you have a concern about your incarcerated loved one, please call 703-246-2100 and press 3 for medical.
 Alternatively, email email@example.com.
 If your loved one has signed a medical release of information form in accordance with HIPAA, we can let you know his or her health status.

 Yes.
 We follow best cleaning practices recommended by the Health Department and the CDC.
 We have reassigned staff to do a deep clean throughout the ADC four times per week, using a hospital grade fogger or spray sanitizer and focusing on all the high touch areas.
 Our cleaning products are EPA certified to kill bacteria and viruses.
 We also have sanitizing wipes for daily use.